 Dining at Storm Mountain Lodge isn’t just for guests.
 Lots of people driving Highway 93 stop in for a meal.
 A blizzard was raging on Friday night, so several groups rolled in out of the snow for dinner.

 The menu is limited with perhaps five main courses offered for dinner.
 John thoroughly enjoyed bison short ribs and we both loved a fig and Gorgonzola ravioli on the second night.

 At breakfast, the granola parfait with a rhubarb compote was delicious as was a slice of home-baked banana bread.

 If you wander into the lodge part way through the day you can also grab a hot chocolate, tea or coffee.
 A mid-afternoon plate of bruschetta was especially good.

-Storm Mountain Lodge is about a 90 minute drive from Calgary.
-It’s in Banff National Park so you will need a park pass.
+Storm Mountain Lodge is about a 90-minute drive from Calgary.
+It’s in Banff National Park so you will need a national park pass.
 To get to the lodge if you’re coming from Calgary, turn south on Highway 93 as though you were heading towards Radium Hot Springs.
-It’s about 7 km down the road on the right hand side.
+It’s about 7 km down the road on the north side of the highway.
 Signage is excellent in both directions.